eth-educators/eth-docker-docs/website/docs/Support/SwitchClient.md

 Depending on the client, sync takes between an hour and 5 days.
 Once the execution client is fully synced, your validators will start attesting again.

 ## Switching the execution client while avoiding downtime

+### 0. Verify you have sufficient disk space

+`df -h` should you enough space to sync a second execution client. ~1 TiB free is usually good.
+This may be a tall order on a 2TB drive.

 ### 1. Change the ports of the existing client stack